MTMurphy77/UVES_SQUAD_DR1/README.md

 # UVES_SQUAD_DR1
 ## First data release (DR1) of the UVES Spectral Quasar Absorption Database (SQUAD)

+This is a database of 467 high-resolution quasar spectra from the data archive of the [Ultraviolet and Visual Echelle Spectrograph](https://www.eso.org/public/teles-instr/paranal-observatory/vlt/vlt-instr/uves/) (UVES) on the [European Southern Observatory](https://www.eso.org/)'s 8-metre-diameter [Very Large Telescope](https://www.eso.org/public/teles-instr/paranal-observatory/vlt/).

 DR1 is documented [in the paper](Paper/paper_submitted_2018-08-10.pdf):
 *Murphy M.T., Kacprzak G.G., Savorgnan G.A.D., Carswell R.F.,
 2018, Monthly Notices of the Royal Astronomical Society, submitted*
 This reference will be updated if and when the paper is accepted.
 Please cite [the paper](Paper/paper_submitted_2018-08-10.pdf) if you make use of DR1.

-The [final DR1 quasar spectra are currently available here](LINK TO DATA PORTAL), on the gSTAR Data Management and Collaboration Platform (gDMCP).

 This GitHub repository hosts the following files and folders:
 - [**DR1_quasars_master.csv:**](DR1_quasars_master.csv) The master DR1 quasar catalogue.
 These contain the complete information in Tables 1 and 3 [in the paper](Paper/paper_submitted_2018-08-10.pdf), i.e. the quasar, UVES exposure and damped Lyman-alpha system details.